isar/isar/docs/docs/queries.md

 }
 ```

-We can for example find all students that have a math or English teacher:
+We want to find all students that have a math or English teacher:

 ```dart
 final result = await isar.students.filter()